 Email: [email protected]

 (Please personalize emails.
-I get lots of emails and chances are if you write “Hi there” I won’t take your email seriously.
+I get lots of emails including a lot of spam.
+If you don’t personalize emails chances are you won’t hear back from me.
 See our Media & Advertising page if you’d like to work with us)